RFID Tag Placement Recommendation

 Learn How to Properly RFID Tag Your Landscape Equipment!

 The Invisi-Tag inventory management system uses a variety of RFID tags so you can quickly, easily, and reliably track all your lawn and landscaping equipment.
 Each type of tag works best for particular surfaces and has a unique detected read range.
-We’ve put together some helpful recommendations and best practices when tagging your landscaping equipment to ensure you get the most out of your Invisi-Tag RFID technology!
+We’ve put together some helpful recommendations and best practices when tagging your landscaping equipment to ensure you get the most out of your Invisi-Tag digital (RFID) technology!

 Non-metal RFID tags are ideal for assets without metallic surfaces such as plastic, wood, fiberglass, and carbon fiber surfaces.
 Examples of landscape equipment perfect for non-metal tags include:

 These 4” x 2” Non-metal tags feature a detected read range of up to 30 feet.

 Enhance and protect the tag by wrapping any non-metal tape or silicone tape to withstand any harsh weather or environment.
 90% of the tags we supply for equipment use this tag.

 As the name suggests, all-purpose RFID tags are a nice catch-all tag.
 They can be used on both metal and non-metal surfaces.
 You attach them by riveting or screwing them onto the asset (the holes are 3/16th of an inch).
 Examples of landscape equipment ideal for all-purpose tags include:

 These 4” x 2” All-purpose tags feature a detected read range of up to 12-20 feet.

 This durable ABS-enclosed tag can easily bolt on to any surface and withstand any harsh weather or environment.